My favourite software and hardware tools

 - CHM+ Lite (looks like it’s only available now as ChmPlus Pro – CHM Reader) – it’s a CHM (Microsoft Compiled HTML Help) document reader.
 I use it for example to read the CT Help file (download here: Welcome.chm 2.9MB) on the go.
 (But there must be other free CHM readers in the App Store as well.)

-- TreeSheets [FREE] – a similarly idiosyncratic software for brainstorming in table form (although it can also do mind maps).
+- TreeSheets [FREE] – an idiosyncratic software for brainstorming in table form (although it can also do mind maps).
 The Fullscreen view (F11) is simply fabulous!
 It shuts out all the noise and you can just concentrate on your table (I recommend colouring in the rows for easier analysis).

-- VUE [FREE] – brainstorming in a flow-chart format with shapes and arrows.
+- VUE [FREE] – brainstorming in a flow-chart or concept map format with shapes and arrows.

 - ConnectedText – there are at least four different ways of doing outlining in CT: 1) using the built-in Outliner tool, 2) using the Table of Contents pane, 3) using the ‘topics’ (documents) themselves as outline items (by either linking them to the Outliner or viewing them in the Navigator), and 4) in the body of a topic by turning on the “folding” option.